 Foundation by Isaac Asimov

-In the year 12,067 G.E., mathematician Hari Seldon developed psychohistory, a science through which one can statistically predict the future behavior of large groups.
-Through meticulous calculations, Seldon realizes the Galactic Empire is slowly decaying, destined to plunge humanity into 30,000 years of Dark Ages.
-However, Seldon offers a glimmer of hope; by formulating what would later be known as “Seldon’s Plan,” he identifies a series of strategic steps that, if followed, could shorten the impending chaos to just 1,000 years.
+In the year 12,067 G.E., mathematician Hari Seldon develops psychohistory, a science that predicts the future behavior of large populations.
+Using this method, Seldon determines that the Galactic Empire is in decline, doomed to plunge humanity into 30,000 years of Dark Ages.
+However, Seldon proposes a plan to shorten the chaos to just 1,000 years through a series of carefully orchestrated steps, later known as “Seldon’s Plan.”

 Read more about the Foundation series here!